emreOytun/E-Commerce-BackEnd-System/README.md

 # E-Commerce-BackEndSystem
-Back-end design for an e-commerce system is designed and simulated according to SOLID Principles.
+Back-end design for an e-commerce system is designed with multi-layered architecture according to SOLID principles and simulated.

--> Multi-layered architecture is designed for this purpose.
 -> Eclipse IDE is used to develop the project.